Superbition/Celestte-Docs/docs/security/api_authentication.md

 }
 ```

-With the `unauthorized` method you can use this to perform actions when an API request is deemed invalid because either the client ID is wrong or the API token is invalid.
+Using the unauthorized method, you can perform actions when an API request is deemed invalid due to either the client ID or API token being incorrect.
 By default a 401 Unauthorized response is sent back with a JSON body, giving an error code and message.

 The second method, `authorized`, allows you to perform actions when a user is deemed valid and their client ID and API token has passed authentication, most of the time you probably don’t need to do anything here, so the default is to do nothing but you are free to use this method how you like.